Steve Jobs once said, “It doesn't make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.”

 Employees with high morale stay motivated and work towards the organization’s goals.
 They maintain a healthy relationship with anyone they come in contact with.
 They complete their tasks more effectively.

 Employee involvement boosts employee morale and makes employees involved both emotionally and psychologically.
-Employee with high morale are more engaged, happy and enjoy their work.
+An employee with high morale are more engaged, happy and enjoy their work.

 3. Healthier Relationships: